WillisMedwell/DashboardDisplayModule/README.md

 <br><img src="/progress/105.gif" height="200" width = "640">

 #### 1.04 OpenCV Camera
 Camera Support!
-Each camera runs on their own thread and each image is read from alternating buffers for thread safety.<br>
+Each camera runs on their own thread and each image is read from alternating buffers for thread safety.
 This works out perfectly as we need support for 3 cameras and the RPi4 has 4 cores...
 (3 camera threads and 1 main thread).
 <br><img src="/progress/104.gif" height="200" width = "640">
 #### 1.03 Pygame Demo